Jim Crawford (racing driver): Later years

 Crawford returned to Indy in 1989 with high expectations after his 1988 performance.
-He qualified 4th, the highest of the non-Chevrolet teams, but dropped out with mechanical problems on race day.
+He qualified fourth, the highest of the non-Chevrolet teams, but dropped out with mechanical problems on race day.

 In 1990, Crawford joined the Menard team, and during practice, suffered a spectacular crash.
 He spun and hit the wall in turn one, then became airborne 10–15 feet above the ground in the south short chute.
 He was not seriously injured.
 He finished 15th on race day.

 Crawford's final notable appearance at Indy was in 1992.
 Crawford re-joined the King Racing team, as a teammate to Roberto Guerrero driving once again the Buick V-6 engine.
 Crawford and Guerrero led the speed charts all through practice, with Crawford setting an all-time unofficial track record of 233.433 mph.
 Both drivers were heavy favourites for the pole position, but on the morning of pole day, Crawford blew an engine.
 Rain pushed time trials into the next day, which gave the team time to install a new engine.
 However, on the second day, he blew another engine, and wound up missing his opportunity to qualify during the pole round.
-He qualified 6th fastest, but as a second day qualifier, lined up 21st.
+He qualified sixth fastest, but as a second day qualifier, lined up 21st.
 On race day, he was a factor early, but crashed out on lap 75 collecting Rick Mears.

-The 1988 race would end up being Crawford's best Indy car finish (6th), and his final start came in 1993.
+The 1988 race would end up being Crawford's best Indy car finish (sixth), and his final start came in 1993.
 He failed to qualify in 1994–1995, and retired from driving.

 Personal life

-After retirement from racing, Crawford lived in St. Petersburg, Florida, where he bought a fishing boat he used for charters.
+After his retirement from racing, Crawford lived in St. Petersburg, Florida, where he bought a fishing boat he used for charters.
 He died in 2002 of liver failure.
 He was survived by his second wife Annie and his children from his first marriage, Geoffrey and Emily.